 Falafel in Athens

-Something strange has been happening in recent years.
-I see people in vegan travel groups talking about hummus and falafel as if these were traditional Greek dishes.
+Something strange has been happening in recent years: I see people in vegan travel groups talking about hummus and falafel as if these were traditional Greek dishes.
 They’re not.
-That means that you will get the best and cheapest falafel in Athens at Arab street food places.
+That doesn’t mean you can’t get good falafel in Athens though.

-The far more popular spot for falafel in Athens is Falafellas.
+The most popular spot for falafel in Athens is Falafellas.
 During peak hours you’ll find the longest queues I’ve ever seen for such a small street food place.
 But surprisingly, this is not an overrated hipster place.
 The falafel really is that good.
-So if you’re in the center of Athens and crave falafel Falafellas is another great option.
+So if you’re in the center of Athens and crave falafel Falafellas is your best option.

 If You’re in the Middle of Nowhere

 If you’re stuck somewhere far from any of these places (or at the airport) there’s always Grigoris.
 This Greek coffee shop chain has a few quick vegan bites: vegan spinach pie, potato pie, salad, falafel wrap, and a donut.
-I don’t really like most of these options, but what can you do if you’re hungry and there’s nothing else around?
+I don’t really like most of these options, but what can you do if you’re hungry and far from all the vegan restaurants in Athens?

 Vegan Delivery in Athens